 Happy summer to all!
-The heat of summer has been quite overwhelming and has created many challenges to the condition of the community landscaping this year.
-Special thanks to ULS for their ongoing excellent work to keep our community looking its best under particularly challenging weather circumstances.
-Our watering truck program and irrigation system have no doubt made a difference at the entrance and along the medians; we hope that any damage from the excessive heat of this summer has been largely mitigated.
+The weather this season has been quite interesting and created a variety of challenges to the community landscaping this year.
+Special thanks to ULS for their ongoing excellent work to keep our community looking its best!
+During hot stretches, our watering truck program and irrigation system certainly help the condition of foliage at the entrance and along the medians; please use caution when passing this large, slow-moving vehicle.

-Finally, in the event of excessive rain, you may find that sections of our green spaces are missed when the mowing crews attend certain areas.
-If the ground becomes saturated, the heavy mowers will tear up the turf as they pass over it.
+Finally, in the event of excessive rain, you may find that a portion of our green spaces are missed by the mowing crews.
+This intentional; if the ground becomes saturated or has drainage issues, the heavy mowers will tear up the turf as they pass over it.
 Also, some greenspaces have grassy slopes.
-ULS crews will not mow turf on those slopes if it is determined that slippery conditions could pose a danger to the operator.
-We must wait until things dry up to allow ULS to safely resolve the issue of unusually long grass in those areas; we thank you for your patience.
+ULS crews will not mow turf on these slopes if it is determined that slippery conditions could pose a danger to the operator.
+ULS crews must wait until things dry up to safely resolve the issue of unusually long grass in those areas; we thank you for your patience.

-Road Safety for ULS Crews: It has been noted that on several occasions, ULS staff have been put in danger due to careless drivers speeding past them despite all the orange warning cones.
-IF YOU SEE SOMEONE WORKING IN THE MEDIANS, SLOW DOWN!
-Please be respectful of the staff, they are there doing work for you.
+Road Safety for ULS Crews: On occasion, ULS staff have been put in danger due to careless drivers speeding past them despite all the orange warning cones.
+IF YOU SEE SOMEONE WORKING IN THE MEDIANS, PLEASE SLOW DOWN!
+Be respectful of our contractor’s staff, they are there doing work for you.
 No one wants to be the cause of an accident.
-Thank you.
+We all thank you.

 We are quite proud of how our community looks and hope you are as well.
 If you happen to notice an area that might need attention such a bed being missed or damage incurred due to storms or other factors, please let the NDHA know.
 We are always happy to hear from our members; please access our website at www.ndha.ca to send an email or call us at 403-237-9595.